You thought ADHD awareness in France was bad. Well, it is. But the autism situation might be worse—or at least better documented.

 We know that ADHD largely goes unrecognized in France.
 (See my recent post French Kids Don’t Have ADHD?
-Bien Sûr, Ils Le Font).
-We know little about what it might be misdiagnosed as and therefore poorly treated.
+Bien Sûr, Ils L’ont).
+We know little what ADHD might be misdiagnosed as—and therefore poorly treated or even made worse.
 By contrast, we know much more about how autism is “treated” in France.
 In fact, we should say “maltreated.”

 The French establishment’s substandard treatment of autism is condemnably bad, according to the Council of Europe (Autisme france et europe) in 2004.